LoginRadius/engineering-portal/content/blog/how-does-bitwise-xor-work/index.md

 ## How does bitwise ^ (XOR) work?

-XOR is a bitwise operator and it stands for "exclusive or".
-It performs **logical** operation, if input bits are the same then output will be false(0) else true(1).
+XOR is a bitwise operator, and it stands for "exclusive or."
+It performs **logical** operation.
+If input bits are the same, then the output will be false(0) else true(1).

 XOR table: